-- "2.1 It should be noted that the competing marks are VERZAT-ER and VERSANT. - "2.2 On the other hand, the products covered by VERSANT contain FELODIPINE as its active ingredient.
+- "2.1 It should be noted that the competing marks are VERZAT-ER for the Respondent and VERSANT for the Opposer. - "2.2.
+On the other hand, the products covered by VERSANT contain FELOPODINE as its active ingredient.
 This pharmaceutical preparation is used for hypertension.
-For the Respondent, the mark VERSAT-ER contains CEFACLOR as its active ingredient and is used as an anti-bacterial preparation.
-Furthermore, there is no question that for both products, the prescription of a physician is required. - "2.3.
-Under the Generics Law, physicians are required to issue prescriptions using the generic name (active ingredients) being the primary consideration.
-If the said physicians prefer a certain product, he may write the trademark in the prescription as a secondary consideration. - "2.4 Likewise, under the Generics law, the generic name of a pharmaceutical product should be written as the dominant portion of the wrapper and should also be contained within a rectangle.
+For the Respondent, the mark VERZAT-ER contains CEFACLOR as it's active ingredient and is used as an anti-bacterial preparation.
+Furthermore, there is no question that for both products, the prescription of a physician is required. - "2.3 Under the Generics Law, physicians are required to issue prescriptions using the generic name (active ingredients) being the primary consideration.
+If the said physicians prefer a certain product, he may write the trademark in the prescription as a secondary consideration. - "2.4 Likewise, under the Generics Law, the generic name of a pharmaceutical product should be written as the dominant portion of the wrapper and should also be contained within a rectangle.
 For this reason, the generic name of the Opposer's mark is dominant and printed in a rectangle.
-The same is true with the respondent's product.
-Thus the similarity of the presentation of the generic name of the competing products is evident. - "2.5 Furthermore, from the wrapper of Respondent's product (identified in the affidavit of the lone witness); it is very clear that these products are distributed by Randril International Co.- the Respondent in this case.
+The same is true with the Respondent's product.
+Thus the similarity of the presentation of the generic name of the competing products is evident. - "2.5 Furthermore, from the wrapper of Respondent's product (identified in the affidavit of the lone witness), it is very clear that these products are distributed by Randil International Co. the Respondent in this case.
 Moreover, it is also very clear that the said products are manufactured by Lloyds Laboratories and licensed from Rhiza Laboratories. - "2.6 The mark VERZAT-ER has been in the market for a long time.
-Opposer claims in their affidavit of use that the (sic) started to sell VERSANT products since 2004.
-Consequently, for a long time, the competing products are already in market and yet there was no incidence of confusion among the buying public."
+Opposer claims in their Affidavit of Use that they started to sell VERSANT products since 2004.
+Consequently, since May 2006, the competing products are already in market and yet there was no incidence of confusion among the buying public.

-The Respondent-Applicant submitted the Affidavit executed by Sonny Bob Cardinal of the Innogen Group of Companies on 03 June 2009, actual label of "VERZAT-ER", and transaction documents consisting of delivery ticket and record of consignment, as evidence.5
+The Respondent-Applicant submitted the Affidavit executed by Sonny Bob Cardinal of the Innogen Group of Companies on 03 June 2009, actual label of "VERZAT-ER", and transaction documents consisting of delivery ticket and record of consignment, as evidence.